 Workflow security and approval

 Accounting software generally has less customisation when it comes to secure access to workflows within the platform.
 With a focus on SMBs it’s a given that there’s less staff, less staff turnover, and overall less need to protect and secure data within the organisation.

 In ERP parlance, this is often referred to as Full Access versus Approval Workflows.
-While modern accounting software does make some efforts towards user control, ERP platforms are generally have more granularity of control over their process and workflow management.
+While modern accounting software does make some efforts towards user control, ERP platforms generally have more granularity of control over their process and workflow management.